christophszcz/tutoringWebsite/README.md

-##Tutors 2 Go
+## Tutors 2 Go

-We provide high quality and competitively priced tutors right to you door. http://tutors2go.org
+We provide high quality and competitively priced tutors right to your living room. http://tutors2go.org